breeze4/full-metal-jack/README.md

 Clone of Full Metal Mac

 ## TODO:
-* Add units to map using the hex grid
+* make it easy to add units to the right cell
-* Each map should have a hex grid defined
+* add a limit to the amount of movement for the unit
-* Show units on map - use a placeholder
+* add in automated NPC movement